 Buyer personas provide your entire network with critical business intelligence.
 And being able to provide your channel partners with this invaluable information leads to their success, as your indirect sales reps can leverage buyer personas right out of the gate.
 Additionally, reps can rely on these buyer personas to reach new segments and enter new markets.

 The better you know your current customers—and predict prospective customers—the better your partners will sell your products.
 It’s that simple.

 Deliver Personalized Experiences

 Buyer personas enable organizations to align marketing and sales efforts throughout the lead-nurturing, enrichment, and engagement processes.

 Whereas marketing teams will often produce and provide the right content, it’s still important for channel sales reps to deliver the right messages at the right time.
 The most effective buyer personas help your sales team determine what it needs to say or how it needs to act to close a lead and convert him or her into a customer.

 Buyer personas also empower indirect sales reps to sell for your organization.
-Partner sales acceleration tools accelerate sales and marketing time to value by empowering reps to deliver aligned content to specific buyer personas.
+PRM tools accelerate sales and marketing time to value by empowering reps to deliver aligned content to specific buyer personas.

 Recruit and Vet Partners